-14. S. is a woman from Guatemala.
+16. S. is a woman from Guatemala.
 Her son, P., is a derivative on her application for asylum.
+She is currently scheduled for a Master Calendar Hearing on April 1, 2020, however that hearing will be rescheduled.
 S. and P. speak Spanish and live in Chicago, Illinois.
 (19-0133929) (19-0133931)

 S.'s husband abused her physically and emotionally for years in Guatemala.
 On multiple occasions, S.'s husband tried to kill her while he was beating her.
 S. tried to leave her husband in 2017, and she and P. moved in with a friend.
 Only a few months later, S.'s husband entered the home where S. was living and attacked her.
 He continued to threaten S. whenever he saw her in town, once firing a gun into the air to scare her.
 When P. tried to defend S., his father pointed a gun at him and threatened his life.
 S. reported her husband's threats to the police, but he was only detained for a week and then released back into the community.
 S. learned that her husband hired someone to kill her after he was released from jail.
 S. fled to the United States with P. in 2018.
-Although S. and P. were issued Notices to Appear (NTAs) when they entered the United States, the Department of Homeland Security (DHS) has not yet filed their NTAs with the immigration court.
-Unless and until their NTAs are filed with the immigration court, USCIS retains jurisdiction over their applications for asylum.
-NIJC timely filed S. and P.'s applications for asylum with USCIS in February 2020.
-All affidavits and supporting materials to her case will be due one week prior to her interview at the asylum office, which will likely occur 4-6 weeks after the date of filing.
+NIJC timely filed S. and P.'s applications for asylum with USCIS in February 2020, and subsequently filed them with the immigration court after her Notice to Appear (NTA) was filed.
+All affidavits and supporting materials to her case will be due 15 days prior to her interview at the asylum office, which will likely occur 4-6 weeks after the date of filing.

-15. M. is a woman from the Democratic Republic of Congo.
-USCIS must receive her application for asylum by August 3, 2020.
+17. M. is a woman from the Democratic Republic of Congo.
 M. speaks Swahili and intermediate French and lives in Chicago, Illinois.
 (19-0137944)